Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 > P.S: While the current setup for the database service files and functions helps to clearly demonstrate how to professional engineer node/express projects in a domain-driven fashion - with proper logic separations, the double-implementations for both MongoDB and PostgreSQL will demand that you rename the database service files and functions by removing the database-specific prefix that are added on them.
 Kindly pardon that inconvenience, and make the best of how the name-separations help you grasp things a lot faster and easier.
 >
 > A great alternative way to handle the database logic-separation, is to copy the implementation(functions) for all the databases into the same service file.
-All the functions should be named the same - e.g: 'findUser', them you simply comment out the one you do not intend to use.
+All the functions should be named the same - e.g: 'findUser', then you simply comment out the one you do not intend to use.

 ## Working Environment Support.